riscv-software-src/riscv-tests/README.md

 -----------------------------

-We assume that the RISCV environment variable is set to the RISC-V tools install path, and that the riscv-gcc package is installed.
+We assume that the RISCV environment variable is set to the RISC-V tools install path, and that the riscv-gnu-toolchain package is installed.

     $ git clone https://github.com/ucb-bar/riscv-tests
     $ cd riscv-tests